anshshah23/anshshah23/README.md

 # 🔥Visit my website:
 <a href="https://anshshah2303.vercel.app">Personal Website</a>

+# 💻 Start learning React:
+Join me in the journey to learn React.js right from the basics, we shall cover all the topics, and finally build a major project as the finale!
+Follow the link to start NOW!
+<a href="https://github.com/anshshah23/learning-react">Learning React</a>

 # 💫 About Me:
  I’m currently working on a mental health support website.<br><br>🌱 I’m currently learning NodeJS and ExpressJS<br><br>👯 I’m looking to collaborate on web development projects.<br><br>👨‍💻 All of my projects are available at github.com/anshshah23/<br><br>💬 Ask me about React, Vue, Node etc.<br><br>📫 How to reach me anshshah2303@gmail.com<br><br>📄 Know about my experiences https://drive.google.com/file/d/1gh1Bvc4RnGiQPMu6kejUaXr53gLAlQ8b/view?usp=drivesdk<br><br>⚡ Fun fact The concept of a "computer bug" originated in 1947 when Grace Hopper, an American computer scientist and US Navy rear admiral, discovered an actual bug (a moth) causing a malfunction in the Harvard Mark II computer.
 This event led to the term "debugging" being used to describe the process of fixing software issues, a term still widely used in programming today.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/juzt.artz) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anshshah23)